Pong420/videojs-plus/guide/plugins/QualityHls.md

   console.log('qualities setup', qualityLevels);
 });

-/**
- * @param {Object} selected - current quality level related value....
- */
 player.on('qualitychange', (evt, selected) => {
   console.log('quality changed');
 });

-// If your hls manifest do not contain `height`,
+// If your hls manifest does not contain `height`, you will need to assign it your self.
-// you will need to assign it your self, otherwise the label will be undefined player.on('before-quality-setup', function(_, { levels }) {
+// Otherwise, the label will be undefined player.on('before-quality-setup', function(_, { levels }) {
   // levels === `player.qualityLevels()`
   levels.forEach((lv, index) => {